w3c/web-share-target/docs/interface.md

 };
 ```

-The url_template member will contain placeholders for each field of the
+The url_template member will contain placeholders for each field of the form
+"{field}".
+In addition, the template is relative to the manifest URL.
+Each
-form "{field}".
-Each placeholder with be replaced with the value of the
+placeholder in the template will be replaced with the value of the
 corresponding field, that has been shared by the source app.
 If a given field
 was not shared, its placeholder will be replaced with an empty string.
 An
 example url template is here: